GeoMOER/moer-bsc-project-seminar-SDM/docs/index.md

 # Deliverables

-The graded course certificate will be based on individual assignments written in R Markdown and published on RPubs.
+The graded course certificate will be based on individual assignments written in R Markdown and published on GitHub.
 The individual assignments will be defined in the respective course sessions along with the information whether they will be graded or not.